-Friday, February 9th – Big Wave Surf Movie “Oceans Driven” The true life story of Big Wave Surfer Chris Bertich, Hosted by the PPSC and the Pacifica Beach Coalition – Special Guest Big Waves Surf Stars
+Friday, February 9th – Big Wave Surf Movie “Ocean Driven” The true life story of Big Wave Surfer Chris Bertish, Hosted by PPSC and the Pacifica Beach Coalition – Special Guest Big Waves Surf Stars

 We are featuring “Ocean Driven” the story of Chris Bertish, a veteran Mavericks big wave competitor.
 Show times 6 PM and 8:30 PM.
 Tickets available at Sonlight Surfshop and Traveler – Tickets on line at www.pacificabeachcoalition.org – $15.00 advance & $20.00 at the door.
 This is a fund raiser for this year’s Pacifica Beach Coalition Earth Day of Action Celebration.

 At the Oceanside Longboard Club Contest held just south of the Oceanside pier, August 12 and 13, Team PPSC took